Volume 73, Issue 3

 The more survey responses we receive, the better able we are to gauge what is working well and where our opportunities are for improvement systemwide.
 A high survey participation rate means that our employees are engaged and believe that providing feedback leads to positive organizational change.

 By now, managers will have shared their individual work area results with their staffs.
 Together, they are forming action plans for opportunities to improve that were identified in the survey for their areas.
-Over the next few months, GHS managers, directors and other leaders will use system-level survey results to develop enhancements that will help us remain an employer of choice and a health system committed to high-quality patient care.
+Over the next few months, Prisma Health managers, directors and other leaders will use system-level survey results to develop enhancements that will help us remain an employer of choice and a health system committed to high-quality patient care.